Blog

 I had SuperCalc 3 for MS-DOS on my Amstrad 1512, and indeed that's where I learned how to make and use spreadsheets.
 It was much bigger on CP/M systems than on MS-DOS, and fizzled out soon after the Windows release.

-Bye Design (1999-2012)
+Bye Design (1999-2012, 2021-current)

 I used to use Spread32 on my first Windows running PC.
 With only 500MB of disk space, I had to use the smallest and most capable programs.
 This spreadsheet program definitely meets that criteria, supporting the main formats including Excel '97 and CSV.
 All for less than 1.5MB.
 The program was mostly written for Windows CE portables, hence the lean-ness.
 The author's website is still up and it is still possible to buy the program.
-It hasn't been updated for years, though.

 Visual Tools (later Tidestone / Reporting Engines) (1994-2007)

-What do the following spreadsheet programs have in common:
+What do the following spreadsheet programs have in common?:

 Answer: They all use the same spreadsheet engine, albeit different versions.